Numerical Simulations of Noisy Quantum Circuits for Computational Chemistry: Introduction

 Computation is a staple of predicting the behaviors and properties of new chemicals and materials, and leading computational methods must take advantage of state-of-the-art computers to address the most challenging calculations.
 The advent of quantum computers has motivated the development and testing of new methods for solving familiar problems by using quantum mechanics itself to perform the computation \cite{whitfield2011simulation,RevModPhys.92.015003,cao2019quantum,bauer2020quantum}.
 Current quantum computing methods range from fault-tolerant quantum error corrected algorithms that support arbitrarily long calculations to noisy intermediate-scale quantum (NISQ) algorithms that adapt to the error-prone devices available today \cite{preskill2018quantum}.
 We shall focus on the latter setting but we note the underlying quantum mechanical model affords novel opportunities to simulate the structure and dynamics of chemical systems within both regimes.

 Among several approaches to NISQ algorithms, the family of variational methods have emerged in recent years as especially promising for testing the behavior of noisy quantum devices.
-Typified by the variational quantum eigensolver (VQE) \cite{mcclean2016theory}, the family of variational quantum algorithms uses tunable quantum circuits to prepare approximations to the quantum mechanical states of a model Hamiltoninan \cite{PhysRevX.6.031007}.
-The familiar variational principle offers a promise that the parameters which minimize the observed energy also prepare the best approximation to the Hamiltonian ground state, while modifications of this approach may be used to approximate higher energy eigenstates as well as other observables \cite{claudino2021improving}.
+Typified by the variational quantum eigensolver (VQE) \cite{mcclean2016theory}, these algorithms use tunable quantum circuits to prepare approximations to the quantum mechanical states of a model Hamiltoninan \cite{PhysRevX.6.031007}.
+The familiar variational principle offers a promise that the parameters which minimize the observed energy also prepare the best approximation to the Hamiltonian ground state, while modifications of this approach may be used to approximate higher energy eigenstates, i.e., excited states \cite{claudino2021improving}.

 Multiple experimental investigations have tested the principles of VQE for recovering the electronic states of small molecular Hamiltonians \cite{kandala2017hardware, mccaskey2019quantum,doi:10.1063/1.5141835, yeter2021benchmarking,arute2020hartree}.
 Those results indicate that the choice of the parameterized quantum circuit, i.e., the ansatz, plays a significant role in the accuracy of the estimated energy as well as the complexity of finding the optimal parameters.
 In particular, development of an expressive and efficient ansatz is essential to temper the influence of noise and errors that arise during experimental implementation \cite{grimsley2019trotterized,bauman2019quantum,xia2020qubit,metcalf2020resource,mizukami2020orbital,elfving2021simulating,tkachenko2021correlation}.
 Many different techniques, including symmetry, constraints, and iterative approximations, have been used to further the construction of efficient ansatz circuits \cite{grimsley2019adaptive,gard2020efficient,tang2021qubit}.